 Should you take your pre-workout empty stomach?

-It depends on person to person and it depends on your tolerance towards the ingredients.
+It depends on person to person and it also depends on your tolerance towards the ingredients.

 If you are taking a pre-workout for the first time, then it might make you feel sick and nauseated (if taken empty stomach).